Be Platinum: Why Metal Matters

 The most outstanding examples of Edwardian and Art Deco design are almost universally made with the precious metal, like this 1910 Edwardian-Era three stone diamond and platinum ring from Beladora.

-There are plenty of century-old platinum jewelry designs (like one of our favorite #PJOTD pieces!) that look nearly the same as the day they were created— and with their original stones intact— because of the metal’s unmatched durability and strength.
+There are plenty of century-old platinum jewelry designs that look nearly the same as the day they were created— and with their original stones intact— because of the metal’s unmatched durability and strength.
 And platinum’s resistance to corrosion only bolsters its status as an almost-indestructible material.
 That factor is extra-important for jewelry that’s worn daily, like engagement rings and wedding bands.
 The rings— and the diamonds in them— will better withstand life’s constant bumps and bruises when they’re made from platinum.
 Just think: If the Hope Diamond, the world’s most valuable jewel, has been entrusted to a platinum setting, it’s definitely a smart choice for the engagement ring you’ll buy.

 Second, platinum does more than protect the diamonds and gemstones that are set in it.
 Platinum’s natural white color enhances the brilliance of stones and won’t cast colors into a diamond.
 It’s the ideal frame to show to off your chosen diamond’s unique character and truest sparkle.
 Plus, platinum’s white color won’t fade.
 You can count on it remaining unchanged from your first anniversary to your 50th.

 Considering that the diamond jewelry that you buy today can become an heirloom that will be treasured long into the future, there’s only one choice: platinum.
 It’s the best way to hold onto your diamond forever and make the stone you’ve chosen really shine.
 And there’s no better symbol for everlasting love than a diamond ring set in platinum.
 Both represent longevity, commitment, affection and strength–traits that are at the foundation of every marriage.